OpenTTD/OpenTTD/readme.txt

 Thanks to:
   Josef Drexler                   - For his great work on TTDPatch.
-  Marcin Grzegorczyk              - For his TTDPatch work and documentation of Transport Tycoon Deluxe internals and graphics (signals and track foundations)
+  Marcin Grzegorczyk              - For his TTDPatch work and documentation of Transport Tycoon Deluxe internals and track foundations
   Petr Baudiš (pasky)             - Many patches, newgrf support, etc.
   Simon Sasburg (HackyKid)        - For the many bugfixes he has blessed us with Stefan Meißner (sign_de)        - For his work on the console